Cornell puts road win streak on the line against Miami

 Cornell Big Red (7-1) at Miami Hurricanes (8-1, 1-0 ACC)

-The Big Red have gone 3-1 away from home.
-Cornell averages 82.6 points and has outscored opponents by 14.8 points per game.
+The Big Red are 3-1 on the road.
+Cornell is third in college basketball with 20.1 assists per game led by Greg Dolan averaging 4.1.

-TOP PERFORMERS: Jordan Miller is scoring 13.8 points per game with 6.2 rebounds and 1.8 assists for the Hurricanes.
-Norchad Omier is averaging 13.7 points and 9.7 rebounds while shooting 66.2% for Miami.
+TOP PERFORMERS: Jordan Miller is shooting 52.1% and averaging 13.8 points for the Hurricanes.
+Nijel Pack is averaging 1.8 made 3-pointers for Miami.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.